djairmouad/mini_Project_micorServices/README.md

    - Use [MongoDB Compass](https://www.mongodb.com/products/compass) to connect.
    - Database name: `UserService`
    - Collection: `users`
-   - Sample data is available in the folder `DataBase-MongoDb-UserService-...`
+   - Sample data is available in the folder `DataBase-MongoDb`

 ---